“I encountered someone who showed me what true courage is. I thought I understood courage, I was wrong.”

 Courage is something we must have in the military because it keeps us steady when fear wants us to run.
 But we have an enemy we can face and fight.
 Our courage has a target that we can resolve.
-We can apply our skill, our training, our weapons and we can win the day.
+We can apply our skills, our training, our weapons, and we can win the day.

-The courage to face the grief, the pain, the loss of a husband, a father, a son, a brother, a wife, a mother, a daughter, a sister, ripped way by the caldron of war.
-The courage to tell others, to pass along the legacy of those who are gone lest they be truly forgotten and to keep telling their stories so that the memory remains fresh all the while facing the pain which remains just a sharp as it did that day when they were told.
+The courage to face the grief, the pain, the loss of a husband, a father, a son, a brother, a wife, a mother, a daughter, a sister, ripped away by the cauldron of war.
+The courage to tell others, to pass along the legacy of those who are gone lest they be truly forgotten, and to keep telling their stories so that the memory remains fresh all the while facing the pain which remains just a sharp as it did that day when they were told.

 And in the telling, face each memory never knowing which might be too much, might awaken their own loss to the point that they feel they cannot go on, facing those images of the heart and mind that hurt because they remind them of love.

 Today is not Memorial Day, though that is when I heard the story of a man who served and fell.
 But each and every day, there is a family somewhere who has to face an anniversary of loss and keep moving forward in spite of the pain.

 If you know them, let them know what you know about their loved ones.
 Face the pain with them and celebrate the life that is gone.
 You may have lost a comrade.
 I ask you to remember that person, to document what you know, so a father and mother can know their child through your eyes, a husband or a wife can know the person you knew, a child can know the parent that they will never meet, brothers and sisters, the side of their sibling that you knew though they might not have.

 If you are doing that already, you have my thanks for keeping the lost alive.
 If you are not, I humbly ask you to try.
 Let a child look into your eyes or read your words and learn about the person you knew.